 Managing user requests : Under Law 25, users have the right to request access to their data, rectify it, delete it or object to its processing for marketing reasons.
 SMEs will need to put systems in place to manage these requests effectively.

-What content must be modified on my website in order to comply with Law 25?
+What content should be modified on my website in order to comply with Law 25?

-In order to comply with the requirements of Quebec Law 25 , several pages and sections of a website may require modifications, particularly those that deal with the collection, use and storage of user data.
-Here are the most common pages that might need updating:
+In order to comply with the requirements of Quebec's Bill 25 , several pages and sections of a website may require modifications, particularly those that deal with the collection, use and storage of user data.
+Here are the most common pages that may require an update:

 -

-Privacy Policy : This page should give a clear and transparent explanation about the types of data you collect, how you use it, who you share it with and how long you keep it.
-It should also include information on users' data protection rights and how they can exercise these rights.
+Privacy Policy : This page should provide a clear and transparent explanation of what types of data you collect, how you use it, who you share it with, and how long you retain it.
+It should also include information about users’ data protection rights and how they can exercise those rights.

 -

-Terms and Conditions : Although terms and conditions are generally not focused on privacy, they may need to be modified to include information about how you process personal data and users' obligations regarding that data.
+Terms and Conditions : While terms and conditions are not typically privacy-focused, they may need to be modified to include information about how you handle personal data and what users' obligations are regarding that data.

 -

-Consent/Registration page : If you have a registration page or other page where users provide their data, you will need to ensure that it contains a clear explanation of how you intend to use this data and gives users the possibility of giving their consent.
+Consent/Registration Page : If you have a registration page or other page where users provide their data, you will need to ensure that it contains a clear explanation of how you intend to use that data and gives users the opportunity to give consent.

 -

-Contact and form pages : If you collect information through contact or other types of forms, these pages should clearly state why you are collecting this information and how you intend to use it .
+Contact and Form Pages : If you collect information through contact forms or other types of forms, these pages should clearly state why you are collecting the information and how you intend to use it .

 -